jtsaito/mavis/README.md

 ```
 coffee index.coffee
 ```
-Start the server in your network.
 Connect from servers on port 5555: `http://your.ip.is.here:5555/`.
 Click "Join the game".

 Currently, the server needs restarting after every game.